-In accordance with part 121 subpart Y and AC 120-54A, the events to be trained and validated/evaluated in XYZ's AQP are the terminal proficiency objectives (TPO) and supporting proficiency objectives (SPO) described in the Proficiency Objectives section of this document.
-While occasionally labeled differently, these TPOs and SPOs are very similar to the events listed in appendices E and F, and all appendix E and F events are included, except steep turns and circling approaches.
+In accordance with part 121 subpart Y and AC 120-54A, the events to be trained and validated/evaluated in XYZ's AQP are the Terminal Proficiency Objectives (TPO) and Supporting Proficiency Objectives (SPO) described in the Proficiency Objectives section of this document.
+While occasionally labeled differently, these TPOs and SPOs are very similar to the events listed in appendices E and F, and all appendix E and F events are included, except circling approaches.
 Circling approaches are not authorized in XYZ's operations and are not included in the curriculum.
 Refer to the Training & Evaluation Strategy section of this document for more information on training and evaluation procedures.

-Section 121, Appendix H, paragraph 6 under Advanced Simulation Training Program
+Part 121, Appendix H, Paragraph 6 Under Advanced Simulation Training Program

-Specifies that a special line oriented flight training (LOFT) program is required, consisting of at least a 4-hour course of training for each flightcrew, including at least two flight segments of the operator's route: one segment of normal operating procedures and another segment in appropriate abnormal and emergency flight operations.
+Specifies that a special Line-Oriented Flight Training (LOFT) program is required, consisting of at least a 4-hour course of training for each flightcrew, including at least two flight segments of the operator's route: one segment of normal operating procedures and another segment in appropriate abnormal and emergency flight operations.
 XYZ's AQP is structured to comply with the guidance contained in part 121 subpart Y and AC 120-54A.
 As such, training, validation, and evaluation are conducted with a complete crew using the concepts of LOS.
-While XYZ's AQP does not currently include a LOFT, it does include special purpose operational training (SPOT) sessions and incorporates an LOE as the final performance evaluation to confirm operational proficiency.
+While XYZ's AQP does not currently include a LOFT, it does include Special Purpose Operational Training (SPOT) sessions and incorporates an LOE as the final performance evaluation to confirm operational proficiency.
 In all respects, the LOE resembles the traditional LOFT scenarios currently used in the approved advanced simulation training program.